napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

 * ``regexp`` is useful to filter out data that we don't want to process.
 For example, in the example above we are basically filtering subinterfaces as they will be processed later.
 Note that the regular expression has to capture a ``value``.
-* ``path`` is simply telling the parser that the relevant data is inside the ``interface`` key.
+* ``path`` is simply telling the parser that the data is looking for is inside the ``interface`` key.
-* ``from`` specifies where to get the data from.
-This is the first element processed by the profile, so there is no information that can be inferred yet.
+* ``from`` is just telling the parser where to get the data from.
+This is the first element processed by the profile so there is no information that can be inferred yet.

 Result
 ______

 Note that ``extra_vars`` will be populated with anything you capture with the regular expression.
-This might be handier when parsing more complex keys like IP addresses which might include the prefix length.
+This might be handier when parsing more complex keys like ip addresses which might include the prefix length.

 Note as well that we didn't get any subinterface thanks to ``regexp``.